XML/HTML examples

 Alternatively, you can install BeautifulSoup with other package managers, for example

-$ pipenv install lxml beautifulsoup4 html5lib
+$ uv add lxml beautifulsoup4 html5lib

 To show how this works, I use an HTML file from Wikipedia that gives an overview of different serialisation formats.